“Wevolver is a platform & community providing engineers informative content with the goal to help them innovate.”

 Most companies were not very open yet and did not see the benefits.
 The larger part of technology which was shared publicly would come from individual technology developers.

 A new audience, a new approach

 This is changing fast.
-Both large organizations, as well as SME’s, are learning that in order to connect with particular a young audience of professional engineers and engineering students they need to change their approach.
+Both large organizations, as well as SME’s, are learning that in order to connect with in particular a young audience of professional engineers and engineering students they need to change their approach.
 The days of banner ads are over.
 A new generation of young innovators is demanding a new approach to marketing.

-Young people now expect content to be:
+People now expect content to be: